Boxers are best for households with active parents, kids and a big yard where they can stretch their legs.

 With their muscular physique and dark eyes, Boxers might seem tough and serious.
 But don’t be fooled!
 The ability to make many two- and four-legged friends is one of the Boxer’s greatest strengths.
 Silly pups at heart, they’re like a kid in a dog’s body, which may explain why Boxers and kids get along so well.
 They’ll never cease to put a smile on your face with their clown-like antics.
 You can often catch them sitting with their rear legs out in front of them (like people) and rolling back into a lazy dog position.
 They’re also prone to zoomies and stopping on a dime to dole out sloppy, wet kisses.
 If your dream dog is athletic and affectionate, the Boxer’s for you.

 Often described as being more human than dog, Boxers are known to be quite sensitive.
-They’ll work 24/7 to please and protect their loved ones, but their desire to please means they can get their feelings hurt.
+They’ll work 24/7 to please their loved ones, but this desire to please means they can get their feelings hurt.
 (Sad puppy dog eyes warning!)
-Boxers perform brilliantly as guard dogs and service, assistance and therapy dogs and in roles such as drug detection and search-and-rescue.
-But that protective nature can work against them, too.
-Some Boxers may not get along well with dogs they don’t know and of the same sex.
+Originally bred to serve as guard dogs, Boxers perform brilliantly as service, assistance and therapy dogs, and in roles such as drug detection and search-and-rescue.
+However, some Boxers may not get along well with dogs they don’t know and of the same sex.

 Don’t be fooled by the breed’s large size and assume this dog has an intimidating personality to match.
 Great Danes are, in fact, loyal and kind with happy personalities and they desire to always be near their people.
 Great Danes prefer to keep you in their line of...